 If you are thinking of buying Perch for your next project, the first thing you need to do is check that Perch can run on the hosting you are using.

-Visit the support page at http://grabaperch.com/support and download the Server Compatibility Test Suite.
+Visit the requirements page at http://grabaperch.com/requirements and download the Server Compatibility Test Suite.

 The script will immediately check that your server can run PHP and that you have PHP version 5.2.